NVlabs/EAGLE/README.md

 Before submit the job, you should correctly set the `$PATH_TO_SFT_DATA` and `$PATH_TO_PRETRAINED_PROJECTOR` in each script.

 ### Notes
-If you have limitted GPU resources or memory, please considering the following:
+If you have limited GPU resources or memory, please considering the following:

 - use `scripts/zero3.json` or `scripts/zero3_offload.json` as the Deepspeed training config instead of the default `zero2.json`
 - use gradient accumulation and reduce the per-device batch size